Setting Up User Action Auditing

 NOTE.
 Modifying permissions, turning off auditing and history is available for several selected objects.

-The types of objects are displayed as a list:
+Object types are displayed as a list:

 NOTE.
 Flat view is available only in the desktop application.